 Sometimes, our obsession becomes blindingly compulsive.
 Again, my self-conviction of “I am ending this year of 2017 the way I NEED IT TO.” compounds this as further placebo.
 I get so fixated with this, having shredded up to six pounds of weight loss within just five days straight; AND THEN decidedly followed this up by doing another depletion training on Saturday afternoon – does feel incredibly good.
 Through this I can self-authenticate what I further can or cannot – do.

 From 67.5kg by Monday then all the way down to 64.5kg by Friday.
 Between Wednesdays to Fridays; I even felt compelled to drive my intakes even lower than my own BMR as I calculated officially on paper (1638 cals).
 Followed by another crazily depletion / fasted-BCAAs training on Saturday afternoons.

 BMR is your absolute minimal life support calorie intake.
-From heartbeat to breathing.
-Nobody should ever do this as chronically as I do.
-My lesson learned (and perhaps a take-home advice)?
+My lesson learned?
 Enjoy witnessing your resilience and do it anyway.
 But do not overstay your welcome.

 4/4 Sluggish and longer transition time to be “in the zone” (HC+IF)